Skip to main content

 This may include:

-This example about a claim for damage to flooring shows how you can approach collecting evidence to dispute a claim.
+This example about a claim for damage to flooring shows how you can approach collecting evidence for Rental Dispute Resolution Victoria (RDRV) or a formal VCAT hearing.

 The caravan owner’s claim